SK-EID/smart-id-java-client/README.md

 * `rawDigestSignatureProtocolParameters`: Required for RAW_DIGEST_SIGNATURE.
 Parameters for the signature protocol.
     * `digest`: Required.
 Base64 encoded digest to be signed.
     * `signatureAlgorithm`: Required.
 Signature algorithm name.
 Supported values are `sha256WithRSAEncryption`, `sha384WithRSAEncryption`, `sha512WithRSAEncryption`.
-  * `signatureAlgorithm`: Required.
-Signature algorithm name.
-Supported values are `sha256WithRSAEncryption`, `sha384WithRSAEncryption`, `sha512WithRSAEncryption`.
 * `allowedInteractionsOrder`: Required.
-An array of interactionDeprecated objects defining the allowed interactions in order of preference.
+An array of objects defining the allowed interactions in order of preference.
-    * Each interactionDeprecated object includes:
+    * Each interaction object includes:
         * `type`: Required.
-Type of interactionDeprecated.
+Type of interaction.
 Allowed types are `displayTextAndPIN`, `confirmationMessage`.
         * `displayText60` or `displayText200`: Required based on type.
 Text to display to the user. `displayText60` is limited to 60 characters, and `displayText200` is limited to 200 characters.
 * `nonce`: Optional.
 Random string, up to 30 characters.
 If present, must have at least 1 character.
 * `requestProperties`: requestProperties: